 How do I promote my app?

-This is a question that we get all the time.
-But it is a really hard question to answer because there are so many different ways to promote an app.
+This is a question that is frequently asked.
+But it is a really hard question to answer because there are so many different ways when it comes to how to promote your app.

 On top of that, you have a limited amount of time and need to focus your efforts on the things that are going to move the needle for you.